victoriapenasmiro/victoriapenasmiro/README.md

 ### <ins>ABOUT ME</ins>
 I am Victoria and I'm Front-end Developer.

-Currently studying Web Application Development higher vocational training and I'm working as Online Product Manager in [IT TRAVEL SERVICES](https://ittravelservices.com) doing web design and development, managing CMS (Wordpress), implementing online marketing actions, digital strategy and SEO.
+I'm currently working as Front-end developer in [RookieWise](https://rookiewise.com/) mainly with React hooks, TypeScript, Ant Design and MongoDB.

 I invite you to check my website to check all my career path. <a href="https://victoriapenasmiro.github.io/resume/" target="_blank"><strong> Resume.</strong></a>